The Vero Beach Prayer Breakfast is pleased to announce that Os Guinness, Pastor Rob McCoy and January Littlejohn will be speaking.

-Inspirational music will be provided by
+Inspirational music will be performed by Guy Penrod.

 Through the blessing of the upright a city is exalted ...
 Proverbs 11:11